FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/howto_setup_a_new_python_project.rst

 :tags: python, template
 :slug: how-to-setup-up-a-new-python-project
 :authors: Felix Wick, Florian Wilhelm
-:summary: Setting up a new Python project can be quite cumbersome and complex.
-  This talk provides details on how to structure a Python package and introduces PyScaffold as a project template tool.

 In this presentation held at the `EuroPython 2014 <https://ep2014.europython.eu/>`_ in Berlin, my colleague Felix Wick demonstrates that setting up a new Python project